 Elements Requires Attention Developing Proficient Exemplary i.
 Plans units and lessons effectively There is no evidence of planning daily, weekly and/or unit instruction.
-Daily, weekly and/or unit planning is inconsistent .
-Daily, weekly and/or unit planning is consistent and builds on students' prior knowledge and experience.
-Daily, weekly and unit planning is consistent, thorough and builds on students' prior knowledge and experience. ii.
-Selects learning Learning targets are unconnected to content and MN standards, or are stated as activities.
-Learning targets are connected to learning activities and MN standards.
-Learning targets are clearly connected to learning activities and MN standards and are stated in terms of student learning.
-Learning targets are clearly connected to learning activities and MN standards and are stated in terms of student learning.
-Learning targets and activities reflect different types of learning. targets and activities Learning activities are not aligned with learning targets.
-Learning activities are aligned with learning targets.
-Learning activities include limited opportunities for students to engage.
-Learning activities are aligned with learning targets.
-Learning activities include multiple opportunities for students to engage.
-Learning activities are aligned with learning targets.
-Learning activities include a variety of opportunities for students to engage. iii.
-Applies content knowledge and knowledge of how students Teacher's knowledge of content is limited , which is demonstrated by content errors.
-Teacher's knowledge of content and how students learn the content is generally accurate , but limits teacher's ability to anticipate common student Teacher's knowledge of content and how students learn the content is accurate and current, allowing teacher to anticipate common student misconceptions.
-Teacher's extensive and current knowledge of content and how students learn that content is evident, allowing teacher to anticipate common student misconceptions. learn misconceptions.
-Teacher plans ways for students to assume responsibility for their own learning. iv.
-Uses student data to inform planning There is no evidence that the lesson design or learning targets have been informed by previous student data/work.
-The learning targets and lesson design have been informed by an analysis of classroom/grade-level student data/work.
-The learning targets and lesson design have been informed by an analysis of classroom/grade and individual student data/work.
-The learning targets and lesson design have been informed by an extensive analysis of classroom/grade and individual student data/work.
+Learning targets are not Daily, weekly and/or unit planning is inconsistent.
+Learning targets are aligned to MN standards.
+Daily, weekly and/or unit planning is consistent, collaborative when possible and builds on students' prior knowledge and experience.
+Daily, weekly and unit planning is consistent, collaborative and builds on students' prior knowledge and experience and connects to other content areas. aligned to MN standards.
+Learning targets are assessable, aligned to MN standards and are stated in terms of student learning.
+Learning targets are assessable, aligned to MN standards and are stated in terms of student learning. ii.
+Applies content knowledge and knowledge of Teacher's planning demonstrates inaccurate knowledge of content and how students learn the content and academic Teacher's planning demonstrates knowledge of content and how students learn the content and academic language is generally Teacher's planning demonstrates knowledge of content and how students learn the content and academic language so that common student misconceptions are anticipated.
+Teacher's planning demonstrates extensive knowledge of content and how students learn the content and academic language so that common student misconceptions are anticipated. how students learn language. accurate, but limits teacher's ability to anticipate common student misconceptions.
+Teacher plans ways for students to assume responsibility for their own learning.